numinix/paypal_rest_api/GOOGLE_PAY_ERROR_RESOLUTION.md

 ## Summary

-- ✅ Your understanding about not needing a Google Merchant ID was correct
+- ✅ Your understanding about not needing to register separately for a Google Merchant ID was correct; use the new optional field only if PayPal provides an ID
 - ✅ The code is working as designed
 - ✅ The solution is to enable Google Pay in your PayPal account
 - ✅ Better error messages now guide users to this solution